5 Top Tips for Selling More

 “Don’t wish it was easier, wish you were better.” – Jim Rohn

-Many of us do not love selling, and may even avoid getting better at it, even though we also know it’s one of the most important – if not THE most important – keys to growing our companies.
-Very few businesses making under $1M in revenues can afford a senior sales team so for now anyway, you ARE the rainmaker.
-Whether you can find and close deals really, really matters.
+Many entrepreneurs say they do not love selling, and therefor, they don’t seek out ways to improve their sales skills, even though they know this is one of the most important – if not the most important – keys to growing their company!
+Do you ever catch yourself thinking you wish you could just hire a sales team and never sell ever again?
+I can tell you that very few businesses making under $1M in revenues can afford a sales team, so for now anyway, you may be the rainmaker.
+Your skills at finding, nurturing and closing deals really, really matters.

 Ever caught yourself engaging in the wishful thinking that because you love or know you are really good at delivering your services/products, the customers and clients will find YOU?
 That way, there won’t be that much “selling” involved!
 And in the early days of a business when much of your revenue is from word of mouth, that may be partially true.
 But let’s look at the BEFORE and AFTER of a growing business where the founder gets her sales process humming.

 BEFORE: You do good work.
 People come back and/or refer you to others.
 You make decent sales.

 Isn’t that how it should be?
 Well, yes and no. Yes, you will get repeat business from being good at what you do, and a few referrals.
 But growing a business to $1M and beyond requires having a solid sales system in place, where you are identifying new leads, following up and tracking your close rate.